Human, CAT, MT or robot: who translates and writes the best?

 The computer as copywriter: robots and co.

 Some PR and advertising agencies already use computer-supported editorial systems.
-The same applies here as for translation: such digital tools are only suitable for specific purposes.
+The same applies here as for translation: such digital tools are only suitable for strictly defined subject areas.
 They are only useful for messages, reports and mundane product data sheets.
-A competent text pro can assist with the following text types:
+Only a competent text pro can assist with the following text types: